 Parental advocacy in the child protection process

-This intermediate level course will considers the duties and responsibilities of children's social care agencies when there are concerns about a child's welfare and how to effectively advocate for parents in such circumstances.
+This intermediate level course will consider the duties and responsibilities of children's social care agencies when there are concerns about a child's welfare and how to effectively advocate for parents in such circumstances.
 The course assumes that you have attended the introduction to child care law course or already have a good knowledge of child welfare law and practice.
-When commissioning this course from us we will discuss with you whether or not the introduction to child care law course is also required.

 Aims and learning outcomes: